• Skip to primary navigation

 • Do not try swapping the flours for this recipe, I can't guarantee that they will work out

-• Note that store bought baking powder is not considered paleo which is why I have included a home-made baking powder recipe to use for these bagels
+• Note that store bought baking powder is not considered paleo which is why I have included a homemade baking powder recipe in the recipe card to use for these bagels

 How to store: